datalad/datalad/paper.md

 The simplest "prototypical" example is `datalad search haxby` which would install the http://datasets.datalad.org superdataset, and search for datasets mentioning `haxby` anywhere in their metadata records.
 Any reported dataset could be immediately installed using `datalad install` command, and data files of interest obtained using `datalad get`.
+More use-case driven examples could be found in [@datalad-handbook:use-cases].

 ## Installation